 - A browser-based user interface with support for common programming languages

 - Time- and frequency-domain data analysis supported by advanced signal processing tools

-- Multi-channel signal acquisition across multiple
+- Multi-channel signal acquisition across multiple instruments in real time

 “ The Zurich Instruments QCCS made it possible to set up and start the measurement of qubits very quickly.
 In particular, the generation of precise high-frequency signals using double-superheterodyne frequency conversion significantly reduced the calibration burden in the qubit readout and control measurement setup. ”